naja628/qwerasdf/work/manual.md

 If the session does not already exist it will be created.
 The special session name `OFF` is used to indicate you want to disable undoing/autosaving.

-A session may only be used by one single running instance of the program at the same time.
+A session may only be used by one single running instance of the program at the any time.
 If you try to connect to a session that is currently being used, you will see an error message.

-Note: the raw data of the the autosave history is located at `$YOUR_HOME/.qwerasdf/autosave` (TODO currently not true)
+Note: the raw data of the the autosave history is located at `$YOUR_HOME/.qwerasdf/autosave`

 # The Grid
-You can activate (toggle) the grid either via `A: Grid`/`A: Grid on/off` or with the `grid` command.
+You can activate/deactivate the grid either via `A: Grid`/`A: Grid on/off` or with the `grid` command.
-When the grid is on, you will see a bunch of concentric circles and radial subdivisions to help you place points precisely.
+When the grid is on, you will see a bunch of concentric circles and angle lines to help you place points precisely.
-All the intersections of the circles and the radial lines are snappy.
+All the intersections of the circles and the angle lines are snappy.
 To change the center of the grid, go to `A: Grid`/`D: Grid recenter` and click the desired new center.

 You can configure the "angular subdivisions" and "radial subdivisions" via the commandline.